khazaei/vision-hist/README.md

 * VGG
 * ResNet
 * MobileNet
-* VisionTransformer
+* Vision Transformers

-A side note on the training data: All the papers used the ImageNet dataset for training and performance metrics.
-I use Imagenette as the dataset to evaluate the different architectures.
+A side note on the training data: All the papers used the ImageNet dataset for training and validation I use Imagenette as the dataset to evaluate the different architectures.
 Imagenette is a subset of 10 easily classified classes from ImageNet (tench, English springer, cassette player, chainsaw, church, French horn, garbage truck, gas pump, golf ball, parachute).
 It's smaller, making it easier to store, and it takes less time to train.